prcleary/shoppinglist/README.md

 # shoppinglist
-Shopping list to learn Flask and deployment using Docker
+Shopping list app to learn Flask and deployment using Docker